All sporting organisations

 Responding to allegations or suspicions

-working in BZJFA in a paid or unpaid capacity to decide whether or not child abuse has taken place.
-However there is a responsibility
+of anyone working in BZJFA in a paid or unpaid capacity to decide whether or not child abuse has taken place.
+However there

-all officails that it will fully support and protect anyone, who in good faith reports his or her concern that a colleague
+will assure all officails that it will fully support and protect anyone, who in good faith reports his or her concern that

 - a criminal investigation